 via – lavanguardia

-The night of the 15th March is the important night because all the sculptures that are set up in Valencia must be fully finished by the morning of 16th.
-Besides, this night the judges award the best ones and choose the Ninot that to be saved from the burning.
+The 15th of March is the last night to serve the sculptures in Valencia.
+Besides, this night the judges award the best ones and choose the Ninot to be saved from the burning.

 via – lovevalencia

-The Castillos are magnificent fireworks display that takes place from 15th to 18th March at night. however, the special night is at 18th and called night of fire (Nit de Foc) which marks the start of the last day of las falla.
-Moreover, this night is very special where the biggest firework show during Las Fallas.
+The Castillos are a magnificent fireworks display from the 15th to the 18th of March at night.
+In addition, the special night is on the 18th, called the night of fire (Nit de Foc), which marks the start of the last day of Las Falla.

 4- Ofrenda de Flores (Flower Offering) 17th and 18th March:

 via – valenciabonita

 The event supposedly have over 100,000 Falleros, and Falleras from different Fallas create a procession, wearing traditional outfits accompanied by marching bands.
 They come from separate neighborhoods to the Plaza de la Virgin to offer flowers to Our Lady of the Forsaken, the Patron Saint of Valencia.